REMINDER: SFE meetings are open to people who are not members with a contribution of 5 euros adjustable at the entrance.

 Egyptian images are powerful and meaningful agents.
 Statues, reliefs and paintings are to be considered both as works of art and as archaeological objects bearing traces of their manufacture, their (s) use (s), modification (s) and damage (s), in short, treatments suffered during the periods crossed.
 Examining them allows you to gather the numerous information visible on their surface.
 This conference focuses on the practice of reusing statues during the Pharaonic period, a phenomenon sometimes referred to as "usurpation".
 This practice often required transformations on their surface in order to update them, perhaps to "reactivate" them.
 The reasons for the use of statues are not only economic: indeed, the phase of Egyptian civilization which presents the most frequent attestations of this practice is the Ramesside era (1300-1070 BC), which is also one of the most successful in Egyptian history.

-M. Alain Arnaudies, CNRS - UMS 2409: Two unusual shots of the Karnak temple
+M. Alain Scams, CNRS - UMS 2409: Two unusual shots of the Karnak temple

 The archives of the first traveler-photographers who crossed Egypt at the end of the XIXe century are rare testimonies that bring a lot to the history of archaeological sites.
 Among these documents, photographs surprise because of their originality, their rarity or their subject, others tell real stories ...
 This is the case of the two photos that we present here.
 Two men: Benjamin Donisthorpe Donne, British army officer and the orientalist Émile Prisse d'Avennes were the witnesses of events that we thought had been forgotten.
 The photographs of Antonio Beato and Jakob Lorent allowed us to see them.

-La session will be followed by a friendly pot.
+La session was followed by a friendly drink.

 Our last meetings :